These days, airline club lounges seem to be full of inconsiderate people, but if you follow these 15 rules, you won’t be one them.

 Who would have thought that an article on the subject of proper behavior in an airline lounge was necessary?
 You would think that the people in an airline club lounge would be frequent flyers who know how to conduct themselves.
 But if you’ve been in an airline club lately, then you know that’s far from the truth.
 Time and time again, I witness poor behavior from privileged people and my last experience was the last straw … hence this post.

-There are a few ways to get into an airline’s club lounge: Fly on a first or business class international ticket, buy a yearly membership (usually around $400 a year), get a day pass (usually $50 per person) or have an American Express Platinum Card.
+There are a few ways to get into an airline’s club lounge: Fly on a first or business class international ticket, buy a yearly membership (usually around $400 a year), get a day pass (usually $50 per person) or have a Platinum Card from American Express.
 There are a few other ways too, but that will have to be a separate story.

 When he wouldn’t shut up, I decided to have some fun and took my frustrations to Twitter (I’m @JohnnyJet).
 I thought I would teach him a lesson by transcribing his conversation verbatim but just as I started typing, the boarding of an Atlanta flight was announced and he bolted.
 The worst part: he was wearing a Yankees cap and a nearly identical button down shirt as mine so we were almost twinsies.